Anjanaa03/Adobe-challenge-2022/README.md

 ### Adobe-challenge-2022
-This is a presentation we made for adobe analytics challenge 2022 .
-We had to draw a comparison between buisness and leisure treavels and present it using data given.
+We created this presentation for the Adobe Analytics Challenge 2022.
+It was our obligation to evaluate business and pleasure travel using the information provided.We also have to utilise data analysis to support it.